 - Fill in the slides with data and charts

-After the Excels are done you can start filling in the slides with data and modifying the conclusion.
+After the Excel filess are done you can start filling in the slides with data and modifying the conclusion.
 This part is pretty automatic.
 Still, remember that if you change the data or the analysis you also have to modify the slides connected with those analyses.
 The minute you have data and you managed to analyze them put them on the proper slides.
-In this way you will see what things you are still missing (empty slides will give you the clue).
-During this stage you can also alter the slides – maybe change the conclusion in the message (the educated guess might be wrong) or change the way in which you wanted to present the subject / message.
+In this way, you will see what things you are still missing (empty slides will give you the clue).
+During this stage you can also alter the slides – maybe change the conclusion in the message (the educated guess might be wrong) or change the way in which you wanted to present the subject/message.
 Below we use 5 types of slides that you will be using extensively.

 - Check the flow of the whole presentation and modify if needed slides or the structure

-When you fill-in all the slides it is time to check whether the presentation still makes sense.
+When you fill in all the slides it is time to check whether the presentation still makes sense.
 You will see all slides filled in and you may decide that the flow is a bit weird.
-Usually 10-20% of the slides are being shifted to another place in the presentation.
-During this stage you may also modify the structure of the presentations.
+Usually, 10-20% of the slides are shifted to another place in the presentation.
+During this stage, you may also modify the structure of the presentations.

 - Create Executive Summary

 When you are ready with the presentation it is time to create the Executive Summary.
-Most CEO, COO are lazy so they don’t want to go through 300 slides.
+Most CEO, and COO are lazy so they don’t want to go through 300 slides.
 Therefore, smart consultants prepare for them an Executive Summary that consists of 20-30 slides with the most important conclusions and sometimes analyses.
 The Board will read the Executive Summary and only after that decide which parts of the main presentation to go through.
-That’s why in Executive Summary you want to show them the main results and intrigue them enough so that they decide to read the main presentations.
+That’s why in the Executive Summary you want to show them the main results and intrigue them enough so that they decide to read the main presentations.
 Remember that in consulting presentations we will use the top-down communication principle.

 - Write the beginning and the end of the presentation

-The most boring step is the step no 11.
-Here you look for all sorts of errors, mistakes, contradiction that you have created.
-Most presentations are created by more than 1 person so you are bound to have some inconsistence.
+The most boring step is stepping no 11.
+Here you look for all sorts of errors, mistakes, and contradictions that you have created.
+Most presentations are created by more than 1 person so you are bound to have some inconsistency.
 Therefore, before sending the presentation to the customer check it 5-10x before sending.
-The best practice is to use different people for proof reading so you can find the problems.
-Still the customer will most likely be able to spot something that you have missed.
+The best practice is to use different people for proofreading so you can find the problems.
+Still, the customer will most likely be able to spot something that you have missed.
 It is a good practice to at least once print the presentations and go through the printouts.
-Most presentation looked different when printed out and your eye can spot things previously missed 🙂
+Most presentations looked different when printed out and your eye can spot things previously missed 🙂

 That’s in short.
-Below a presentation that has a bit more details you should find interesting.
+Below is a presentation that has a bit more details, which you should find interesting.
 For templates and ready-made slides, examples of presentations from projects check my online course Management Consulting Presentations.

-Below examples of presentation, slide decks from different consulting firms:
+Below are examples of presentations, slide decks from different consulting firms:

 - 50 presentations from McKinsey, BCG, Bain, Roland Berger

 - 25 presentations from McKinsey, Deloitte, KMPG, PwC, BCG.
-Most of them on general trends.
-Gives you a good idea on how those company present data and what standards they use
+Most of them are on general trends.
+Gives you a good idea of how those companies present data and what standards they use

 - Kickoff Meeting presentation – example